 Dean Tasks The Dean is responsible for ensuring that quality assurance of the faculty's programmes of study is carried out in accordance with the requirements.
-The Dean must ensure that all the programmes of study have a Programme Leader and a programme council, as well as sufficient resources for the management of the programme and quality enhancement work.
+The Dean must ensure that all the programmes of study have a study programme coordinator and a programme council, as well as sufficient resources for the management of the programme and quality enhancement work.
 The Dean decides and follows up on plans of action.
-The Dean's assessment of proposals and decisions on measures are submitted to the Programme Leader , the Heads of Departments involved, and - in connection with inter-faculty programmes of study - to the cooperating Deans.
-The Dean reports to Rector through the annual quality assurance report.
+The Dean's assessment of proposals and decisions on measures are submitted to the study programme coordinator (the head of programme), the heads of departments involved, and - in connection with inter-faculty programmes of study - to the cooperating deans.
+The Dean reports to the Rector through the annual quality assurance report.
 The Learning Environment Tasks LMU provides recommendations to the Board and management in matters concerning the learning environment at NTNU.
 LMU is to have a comprehensive and overarching perspective on NTNU's work with the learning environment.
 LMU submits an annual report to the Board and provides input to the annual quality reporting process.
-Executive committees (FUS/FUL) Tasks FUS/ FUL must ensure that there is inter-faculty coordination of engineering and teacher education.
-FUS/ FUL FUS and FUL approve curricula and learning outcome descriptions.
+Executive committees (FUS/FUL/FUI) Tasks 10 FUS/FUL/FUI must ensure that there is inter-faculty coordination of engineering and teacher education.
+FUS/FUL/FUI must ensure that there is inter-faculty coordination of engineering (sivilingeniør) education and the integrated five-year master's programmes in teacher (lektor) education as well as the three-year programmes in engineering (ingeniør) education.
+In addition, they must develop common quality requirements for the programmes.
+FUS/FUL/FUI approve curricula and learning outcome descriptions.
 In accordance with their mandates, these committees must ensure that quality improvement is being followed up and they must each prepare an annual report with emphasis on quality improvement initiatives.
-The reports are considered by Rector during the quality reporting process.
-The Education Committee and the Research Committee Tasks Are Rector's strategic consultative committees in the areas of education and research. - Advise Rector on quality assurance of the education activities and on the annual quality assurance report.
+The reports are considered by the Rector during the quality reporting process.
+The Education Committee and the Tasks Are the Rector's strategic consultative committees in the areas of education and research. - Advise the Rector on quality assurance of the education activities and on the annual quality assurance report.
 Rector Tasks Responsible for the quality processes.
-Rector reports to the Board through the annual quality assurance report, which also includes plans for measures and follow-up.
-Rector conducts learning environment, graduate and employer surveys in 3-year cycles.
-The Board Tasks The Board is responsible for ensuring that NTNU has a quality system for education and that it is evaluated at least every fifth year. - Every year, the Board approves NTNU's quality assurance report and portfolio of the programmes of study.
+The Rector reports to the Board through the annual quality assurance report, which also includes plans for measures and follow-up.
+The Rector conducts learning environment, graduate and employer surveys in 3-year cycles.
+Board Tasks The Board is responsible for ensuring that NTNU has a quality system for education and that it is evaluated at least every five years. - Every year, the Board approves NTNU's quality assurance report and portfolio of the programmes of study.